Catch the Steel Wound Sound

 Born in the North Okanagan’s thriving Coffee house open mic scene, Steel Wound has become something of a local sensation over the last few years.
 The band usually won’t be found playing bar gigs, but shows up at street concerts, benefits, festivals, corporate events and private functions.
 They play the occasional wedding party, but “…we don’t do the Chicken Dance”.

 All the members are active in various aspects of the local music scene.
-Brian McMahon is familiar for his session work with many local bands, as well as being a multi-instrumentalist with the Legendary Lake Monsters.
 Paul Fisher has played guitars in country and rockabilly bands since his teens, and teaches guitar to several students.
+Jim Leonard is a composer and multi-instrumentalist, playing keyboards or bass with several local jazz, pop and classical ensembles.
+He recently had an original opera performed at the Vernon Performing Arts Centre.
 Kerry Parks helps encourage local talent at open mic events and song circles, in addition to playing in the Kalamalka Highlanders Pipe Band and the Celtic ensemble, Kilt.45.

 “Last Dance at the Starlight Lounge” is the quixotic title of the band’s debut CD, released in 2014.
 It presents a mix of obscure but spirited cover tunes along with eight original compositions from songwriter Kerry Parks.
 Parks describes his material as mostly story songs, “ballads, blues and message tunes”, and he says he has tried to craft images to reflect universal experience: “It is the nature of silver linings and clouds to be found together.”